Mapping hedges and bushes

 The purpose of this activity is to support learners to appreciate the distinction between trees, shrubs, hedges and heathlands.

-- Seven clues about one of the four habitat features (trees, shrubs, hedges or heathlands) are read out slowly.
+- Read out the seven clues for one of the four habitat features slowly (trees, shrubs, hedges or heathlands).

-- Start with more difficult, general clues, and make them gradually more obvious.
+- Start with more difficult, general clues, and make them gradually more specific.

 - Repeat with the other features.